 -Paul Sun-Hyung Lee

 Paul Sun-Hyung Lee best known as Appa on Kim’s Convenience is a critically acclaimed stage and television actor.
-Growing up television was “a gateway to a world that I wasn’t allowed to go into because we had to stay home.
+For Paul television was, “A gateway to a world that I wasn’t allowed to go into because we had to stay home.
 My parents were always working.
 Television is how I learned how to speak English.
-It is a very powerful medium” says Paul.
-Television influenced the love of storytelling in Paul but he never believed he could be an actor.
-“The Asians on t.v. were Sulu on Star Trek, Sam on Quincy, M.E. and everyone else in M*A*S*H who were dirty and suffering.
+It is a very powerful medium.”
+Television influenced the love of storytelling in Paul but he never believed he could be an actor, “The Asians on t.v. were Sulu on Star Trek, Sam on Quincy, M.E. and everyone else in M*A*S*H who were dirty and suffering.
 All the heroes are the white people.
 When the only heroes are white, you kinda figure I’m never gonna be there.
 There is nothing for me out there.
 You just consume the stories, you are fed a narrative, you believe in that narrative and it’s damaging.”

 Season 4 of Kim’s Convenience is available on Netflix April 1st, 2020.